Bayes correlated equilibria, no-regret dynamics in Bayesian games, and the price of anarchy: Further related work

-Some studies mentioned Bayes coarse correlated equilibria. \citet{HST15} considered no-external-regret dynamics in the agent normal form of Bayesian games and their convergence to an agent-normal-form coarse correlated equilibrium (ANFCCE).
-Since communication equilibria with strategy representability are included in ANFCCEs, our proposed dynamics converge to a narrower equilibrium concept.
-The definition of Bayes coarse correlated equilibria used by \citet{CKK15} and \citet{JL23} is similar to ANFCCEs, but it is defined on $\Delta(A)^\Theta$, not $\Delta(S)$.
+Some studies mentioned Bayes \textit{coarse} correlated equilibria. \citet*{HST15} considered no-external-regret dynamics in the agent normal form of Bayesian games and their convergence to agent-normal-form coarse correlated equilibria (ANFCCEs).
+Since the intersection of communication equilibria and ANFCEs is included in ANFCCEs, our proposed dynamics converge to a narrower equilibrium concept. \citet*{CKK15} and \citet*{JL23} considered a variant of ANFCCEs defined on $\Delta(A)^\Theta$, not $\Delta(S)$, for analyzing the PoA in generalized second-price auctions and the price of stability in first-price auctions, respectively.
 We briefly discuss definitions of Bayes coarse correlated equilibria in \Cref{sec:bcce}.